bishwenduk029/alfredbotsite/README.md

 - Login into the AlfredBot Twitch extension with your Twitch account.
 - Buy any one of the command packages.
 - Now you are eligible to join ongoing live StarCraft 2 game session on current channel.
+- At this point you can check the mining stats of the game and wait for a few seconds before joining game to be able to afford building structures.
 - Click the **Join Game** button in extension to join a game session.
 - Up to 5 players can join the session, so if session is full then you can try later.
 - It is not necessary to exhaust the command package in one session.
 You can play a few commands and leave and join later.